sentientazure/superblogdocs/13_author_profiles/01_python_3_profile_page.md

 Let's build a page where you can see all the articles that an author has published.
 That'll be the author's profile page.
 Anywhere an author's name is displayed, we'll make it into a _link_ that if clicked will take the user to that author's profile page, displaying all the published articles written by that author.

+This is the trello card "_As a user, I can view an author's profile page._" Move it from Backlog to Doing.

 To start, let's write the URL, the view, then the template.
 In your `urls.py`:

 ```python